brianchristensen/ml/temporal_phase/mathematics.md

 ## Limitations and Open Questions

 ### Current Limitations
-1. **Arbitrary key-value binding:** Interference-based retrieval assumes similarity structure
+1. **No content-based retrieval:** Cannot recall arbitrary facts or do associative memory
+2. **Long-range drift:** No episodic memory; generations drift over long contexts
-2. **Length generalization:** Phase values at unseen positions can be OOD
+3. **Length generalization:** Phase values at unseen positions can be OOD
-3. **Exact recall:** Normalization causes graceful degradation, not exact storage
+4. **Lossy dynamics:** Finite state capacity causes information blending/forgetting

 ### Theoretical Questions
+1. What class of differential equations can TPI learn?
-1. What is the capacity of phase-space holographic memory?
+2. What is the capacity of phase-space state integration?
-2. Can we characterize the interference patterns mathematically?
-3. How does learnable α affect information retention curves?
+3. How does learnable α affect trajectory stability and information retention?
 4. What is the optimal balance between φ_init and cumsum(ω)?
+5. Can we add episodic memory without losing O(n) complexity?

 ## Comparison with Transformers